stemangiola/tidyHeatmap/README.md

 ![](man/figures/unnamed-chunk-10-1.png)<!-- -->

-We can Split on kmean clustering (using ComplexHeatmap options, it is stochastic)
+We can split on kmean clustering (using ComplexHeatmap options, it is stochastic)

 ``` r